bmo-node/bmo/docs/recipes/helloWorld/README.md

 The config object is the resolved object from your config folder, as well as any additional configurations supplied by other modules.

-The dependencies object's structure will match your dependency bundle's structure with the difference being where there used to be a module functions there will now be the values returned by those functions.
+The dependencies object's structure will match your dependency bundle's structure with the difference being, where there used to be module functions, there will now be the values returned by those functions.

 Lets see what this looks like in action: